Open Data Hub logo

 • You have cluster administrator privileges for your OpenShift Container Platform cluster.

-• You have created a Feature Store instance, as described in Deploying a Feature Store instance in a data science project.
+• You have created a Feature Store instance, as described in Deploying a Feature Store instance in a project.

 Procedure